COVID-19 disproportionately impacted women. This loss could have a big ripple effect on our economy

 Throughout most of these spaces, there was an abundance of female-centric conversation and programming.
 While much of that continues virtually, the physical shutdowns of these spaces raise a larger question.
 What happens when these communities shut down and go offline?

 “For many, it’s a home away from home.
-For entrepreneurs and freelancers, their particular place is a coworking space focused on supporting women,” said Emily Merrill, a member of the Assembly in San Francisco and the founder of Six Degrees Society.
+For entrepreneurs and freelancers, their particular place is a coworking space focused on supporting women,” said Emily Merrell, a member of the Assembly in San Francisco and the founder of Six Degrees Society.
 “I am blown away by the feeling of family I get when I show up at these spaces.
 I had individuals I could confide in, brainstorm with, collaborate with, and so much more,” she added.

 This will play a key role in the shecession.
 Women will continue to encounter setbacks, experience job loss, lack of access to schools and childcare, stalled progress with pay parity, and lack of gender equity at work due to COVID-19.
 And during unprecedented times like this, community support is needed more than ever.
 “I know that I felt like what we created was incredible and special, and now since announcing the Assembly’s closure, I have seen how much it has connected and impacted so many,” Goodson reflected.
 “These communities are so vital—I wish I could have saved our space, but I know that I can try to keep us connected.”